 Candidates have to study all four subjects at the same time since the Level II examination tests all in one exam paper.
 Candidates receive correspondence texts on a bi-monthly basis and are recommended to purchase some supplementary readings.
-There are no web exercises for Level II course, but, explanatory materials and CDs of lectures are sent to candidates.
+There are no web exercises for Level II course, but, explanatory materials and audio lectures are available via website for candidates.

 The Level II course must be undertaken within three years from the year of successfully completing Level I examinations.
 A candidate who does not pass the Level II exam within three years must re-register for the Level II course.